Martelli Annunciation

 The Annunciation is a painting by Fra Filippo Lippi hung in the Martelli Chapel in the left transept of the Basilica di San Lorenzo, Florence, Italy.
 There are several paintings by Lippi of this same name.

 This piece is about six feet by six feet.
 There is little known information about the painting's origin, although it is likely that it was originally commissioned for use in its current location.
 The dating (c.
-1440) is based on the style and the presence of St. Nicholas in the predella panels.
+1440) is based on the style and the presence of Saint Nicholas in the predella panels.
 The patron for this piece was notably Niccolò Martelli, a rich Florentine citizen who supported the reconstruction of the basilica and other parts of town.

 The painting is considered the first known example of a squared altarpiece, without any traditional gothic decoration like pinnacles or cusps, in order to better match the simple architecture of the church, by Brunelleschi.

 The panel is divided in two by a central column.
 It uses a geometrical perspective to show a complex architecture including several edifices and an open loggia.
 There are several elements suggesting the influence of Flemish painting, by which Lippi was influenced during his stay in Padua.
 These include the glass ampulla in the foreground, symbolizing the Holy Spirit.